animal-tree/Synchronicities/Does-anyone-else-think-this-is-proof-of-God?.md

 God forbid I have the morale to actually write something and get credit.
 ___
-That MHDPA paper was back in the days of TensorFlow 1.0 lol.
+That MHDPA paper was back in the days of TensorFlow 1.0.
 I had to program it declaratively in Sonnet.
 My school was confused why I kept describing it as "relational reasoning".
 I included one equation to describe MHDPA (the standard one, that is now the mathematical convention) and was told "it's not enough math."

 I proposed vision transformers in my area exam and passed "with flying colors", however I had to take a lot of benzos that day because I was in severe withdrawal and incapacitated/debilitated severely.
 Still got a master's degree!
 The vision transformers were actually mentioned off-handedly as just a way to generate relational representations from image features for sending into a neural episodic/longterm memory.